DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

   exported.
 Add user preference to export invoices when "Invoice" button is pressed?
 - Put the name of the approver on the job costing.
 - Test Accpac credit status feature in light of the changes made to AccPacCustomer.
-- Impl new service contract and agreement using new files sent by GA.
-Add menu items to print contract and agreement separately.
 - Make credit status dialog about 25 - 50 pixels taller.
 - Add "Billing Information" tab to client dialog with discount, credit limit, tax exempt etc.